 However, I would still encourage you to look for a separate water option.
 Let’s be honest for a second.
 Most of us that homestead don’t do it because we are bored.
 We do it for health purposes and because we want to be self-reliant in case an earth-shattering emergency takes place.

 Well, if a catastrophe did happen, city water would most likely be a thing of the past.
-It would be easy for it to become contaminated or simply not work at all depending upon what the earth-shattering issue was.
+It would be easy for it to become contaminated or simply not work at all depending on what the earth-shattering issue was.

 So if you have this as a viable option for your homestead, great.
 But consider some of these other options as a solid backup plan.

 2. Well, well, well